What are the risk factors for vaginal cancer?

 Infection with HIV (human immunodeficiency virus), the virus that causes AIDS, also increases the risk of vaginal cancer.

-In some women, stretching of the pelvic ligaments may cause the uterus to sag into the vagina or even extend outside the vagina.
+In some women, stretched pelvic ligaments may let the uterus sag into the vagina or even extend outside the vagina.
 This condition is called uterine prolapse and can be treated by surgery or by wearing a pessary, a device to keep the uterus in place.
 Some studies suggest that long-term (chronic) irritation of the vagina in women using a pessary may slightly increase the risk of squamous cell vaginal cancer.
 But this association is extremely rare, and no studies have conclusively proven that pessaries actually cause vaginal cancer.